johnathanvman/F6/index.md

 				}
 				if(Entrys.length == 0 || Math.random()<.2){
 					Entrys.push("CDOM eats SUB!")
+					Entrys.push("When SUB starts getting swallowed by DOM, she struggles until her waist slides inside."+choose([""],[" Once eaten, she doesn't stop begging to be let out until she digests."," CSUBSHORT immediately begins to thrash about once she's coated in acids.
+She doesn't stop until she's digested."," CSUBSHORT stays quite as she digests."]))
 				}

 			}else if(s[4] == 3){//WILLING
+				if(unit(s[1]).arms && unit(s[2]).legs && unit(s[2]).MPle-unit(s[2]).CPle <= unit(0).Fuck && unit(s[1]).Tags[0] != unit(s[2]).Tags[0]){
+					Entrys = []//REMOVE AND MOVE BACK TO TOP AFTER TESTING Entrys.push(
+						choose(["CDOM whispers into my ear about wanting to eat SUB.
+She smiles when I agree to help, then starts casually walking to get behind her.","CDOM points to SUB while rubbing her belly.
+We both grin before splitting up.","CDOM's belly growls hungrily while she stares at SUB.
+She nods when I tell her to wait, then slinks off to hide.","CDOM nudges my ribs while looking at SUB.
+We both nod, and I get ready to be a distraction."])+ choose([" I <i>accidentally</i> stumble into SUBSHORT and knock us both over.
+We laugh for awhile as I lay on top of her.
+Eventually she tries scooching out from under me, but pauses at my touch."," While SUBSHORT lies on the ground, I approach on all fours."," I crawl towards SUBSHORT as she lays on the ground."," I guide SUBSHORT to the GROUND, and get on top of her."])+ choose([" She giggles as I tickle her thighs, then gasps when I spread them."," She relaxes as I massage her legs, and gets excited when I pull them apart."," We get comfortable being so close, and she doesn't flinch when I stick a hand between her thighs.
+She winks as she spreads them for me."," She spreads her legs as she tells me how lonely she's been."," Surprisingly, she opens her legs, and asks if we can have some fun."])+ choose([" I begin by rubbing my thumb around her clit"," I begin by kissing her "+DescWord(unit(s[2]),"belly",100)+"belly"," I begin by licking her hood"])+ choose([", and once she's wet I bend down to start licking lower.",", then start licking lower as well.
+Once she's wet, I plunge my tongue inside her.",".
+After a bit, she grabs my head, and guides it to her slit.
+I start licking, then explore deeper."])+ choose([" As SUBSHORT starts to moan, DOMSHORT sneaks up closer."," I hear DOMSHORT sneak closer as I keep SUBSHORT distracted."," CSUBSHORT is too busy moaning to hear DOMSHORT sneaking up."])+ choose([" I feel the SUBRACE jolt and look up"," The SUBRACE's thighs suddenly press forcefully against my ears.
+With my face smushed, I peer up"," The SUBRACE's body grows even warmer as it starts getting pulled away from me.
+I move closer to keep licking, and look up"," The SUBRACE's legs suddenly kick wildly, but she sounds like she's in ecstasy!
+I keep pleasuring her, and look up"])+ choose([" at DOMSHORT's mouth around the SUBSHORT's shoulders!"," at her belly sticking out of DOMSHORT's maw!"," as her "+DescWord(unit(s[2]),"breasts",100)+"breasts get tucked into DOMSHORT's mouth!"," as she starts getting eaten by DOMSHORT!"])+ choose([" She doesn't even struggle as I continue pleasuring her"," She starts furiously pawing her clit as we hold her in place"," She pinches down on her clit, and starts rolling it between her fingers.
+Her legs wrap around me as I keep stirring up her folds"," She grinds against my tongue as she's taken further"," She seems more aroused from getting eaten than getting eaten out!
+Her body writhes in pleasure"])+ choose([", and DOMSHORT's nose soon meets mine as she continues swallowing.",", eventually her hips start to buck as more juices splurt out of her.
+CDOMSHORT smiles around her meal when she gets face to face with me.",", and between heavy breaths tells us how close she is.
+CDOMSHORT's eyebrows raise at her prey's disposition."])+ choose([" She quivers when she cums, and cries out to be churned into mush.
+I laugh as I lift her legs and help DOMSHORT swallow the rest of her."," My face gets soaked when the devoured girl climaxes, and she thanks us as she finishes getting swallowed."," She keeps swallowing, and our tongue meet at SUBSHORT's sex.
+We alternate between kissing, and pleasuring SUBSHORT until she cums.
+She sighs in satisfaction as she slides the rest of the way into the awaiting belly."," She gets upset when I stop her progress, but I don't let go until SUBSHORT finally cums.
+Her legs slide against my face as they're gulped down."," Once DOMSHORT's tongue can reach, we both work together to get the devoured girl off.
+Our efforts are soon rewarded by gushing juices, and they help SUBSHORT slide into the awaiting belly."," It takes longer than expected, but when SUBSHORT cums, its a big one.
+Her body thrashes violently as DOMSHORT swallows it down."])
+					)
+					if(map[party.y][party.x].units.length == 1 && Math.random()<.25){
+						if(unit(s[1]).Positive){
+							Entrys[Entrys.length-1] += " We spend the SUBRACE's remaining time making idle chitchat.
+We say our goodbyes when she starts digesting."
+						}else if(unit(s[1]).Negative){
+							Entrys[Entrys.length-1] += " My DOMRACE keeps apologizing as her belly starts to rumble.
+The SUBRACE tells her its ok, and the two say their goodbyes before she finishes digesting."
+						}else if(unit(s[1]).Funny){
+							Entrys[Entrys.length-1] += " My DOMRACE, and the SUBRACE get deep into a conversation about nothing important that only ends when she finishes digesting."
+						}else if(unit(s[1]).Slutty){
+							Entrys[Entrys.length-1] += " My DOMRACE fondles the swallowed girl until she reaches a second climax.
+The two then share lewd remarks about me until she finishes digesting."
+						}else if(unit(s[1]).Hungry){
+							Entrys[Entrys.length-1] += " My DOMRACE kneads her belly, making the SUBRACE digest faster.
+They both squirm and moan until only one remains."
+						}
+					}
+				}
 				if(party.units[s[1]].Tags[0] == "Froggirl"){//
 					Entrys.push("CDOM's tongue flings out at SUB and latches on!
 She pulls back sharply, and SUB flies through the air toward the open maw.
 She's gulped down instantly, forming a large bulge inside DOM!
 I press my ear to her bloated belly, and hear SUB moan as she fingers herself one last time!")
 					Entrys.push("CDOM's tongue flings out at SUB and latches on!
 SUB grabs the tongue and pulls DOM over to her."+